Fort Necessity National Battlefield: Park formation and structure

 During the Great Depression of the 20th century, attempts to preserve the location of Fort Necessity were undertaken.
 On March 4, 1931, Congress declared the location a National Battlefield Site under management of the War Department.
 Transferred to the National Park Service in 1933, the park was redesignated a National Battlefield on August 10, 1961.
 As with all historic sites administered by the National Park Service, the battlefield was listed on the National Register of Historic Places on October 15, 1966.

 Subsequent archaeological research helped to uncover the majority of the original fort position, shape and design.
 A replica of the fort was constructed on site in the 1970s.
 A new visitor center, which also is home to a National Road interpretive center, opened on October 8, 2005.
-The battlefield and fort are currently being improved; the battlefield itself has seen much vegetation growth, and the general public are asked to stay out of the battlefield grounds.
-As the remains of the casualties of the battle were never truly recovered, the battlefield is treated as hallowed ground.
+Pollen analysis of the soil in the Great Meadows was done on the site of the battle in the 1990s to determine the historical layout of the historic tree line.
+Beginning in the 2010s tree were planted to bring back the historical tree line.